buruzaemon/natto/README.md

     - On Mac OS and \*nix, it will query `mecab-config --libs`
 -   ***If natto cannot find the `mecab` library***, `LoadError` will be raised.
     - Please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.
-    - e.g., for Mac OS X
+    - e.g., for Mac OS

             export MECAB_PATH=/usr/local/Cellar/mecab/0.996/lib/libmecab.dylib